SystemsApproach/aether-onramp/README.md

 ## Getting Started

-To initialize Aether OnRamp, first clone the Aether OnRamp repository on the target deployment machine.
+Clone the Aether OnRamp repository on the target deployment machine:

 ```
     cd ~